a-karma/Bogor_Workshop/DAY_1/Session1.md

 nano what_i_did.txt
 ```

-For our purpose today we will create a simple directory structure for our research project.
+Today we will create a very simple directory structure for our research project just to illustrate the principle.
 Each of our `stage` directories should contain three items:
 - a what_i_did.txt file.
 - an output sub-directory
 - a sub-directory called input